-Having developed a (borderline unhealthy) obsession with the artistry of plant-based Instagram account @shisodelicious I was beyond excited to be invited by Sara Kiyo Popowa, the incredible artist behind the account, to attend an intimate workshop based on recipes from her book Bento Power: Brilliantly Balanced Lunchbox Recipes.
+Having developed a (borderline unhealthy) obsession with the artistry of the plant-based Instagram account @shisodelicious I was beyond excited to be invited by Sara Kiyo Popowa, the incredible artist behind the account, to attend an intimate workshop based on recipes from her book Bento Power: Brilliantly Balanced Lunchbox Recipes.

 In addition to providing a fresh insight into the potential of new and varied flavour combinations, Sara’s workshop emphasised – in my mind at least – the power of making the preparation of food an art; stopping and taking time to think about the intricacies.
 This can be thought of as an act of love for oneself, or for another, as was the case with Sara who began preparing bento’s for her husband to take to work.